Posted in Best Marin Attractions on Monday, July 15, 2013 by MCVB Staff

 Top Five: Marin Beach Walks

-July is beach time in Marin.
-With San Francisco socked-in with summer fog and the inland areas baking in heat, Marin offers easy coastal escape and refreshing beach walks.
+Any time is beach time in Marin.
+With San Francisco socked-in with friendly fog or the inland areas baking in heat, Marin offers easy coastal escape and refreshing beach walks.

 Stinson Beach.
 Less than an hour's drive from San Francisco, the sleepy beach town of Stinson Beach invites you to stroll its wide sandy crescent.
 Play in the waves, enjoy ocean breezes, and take in distant views of San Francisco to the south and Bolinas to the northwest.

 Tennessee Cove.
 Abounding in wildlife and the unspoiled nature of Marin's coastal headlands, this small beach is reached by an easy-going hike through Mill Valley's Tennessee Valley, less than 30 minutes drive from San Francisco.

 Drakes Beach.
 In the heart of Point Reyes National Seashore, Drakes Beach offers wide sandy stretches of wilderness shoreline overlooked by dramatic white sandstone cliffs.

 Limantour Beach.
 This peaceful strand of sand, bound between Drakes Bay and an estuary in Point Reyes National Seashore, is a bountiful wildlife area, especially for shorebirds and harbor seals.

 Point Reyes Beach.
 Sparse crowds, heavy surf and a spectacular coastline are the highlights of this wild, 11-mile-long Pacific Ocean beach.